vbuterin/pybitcointools/README.md

 * history              : (address) -> tx history of an address
 * unspent              : (address, etc) -> unspent outputs for an addresses
 * pushtx               : (hex or bin tx) -> push a transaction to the blockchain
+* fetchtx              : (txhash) -> fetch a tx from the blockchain
+* txinputs             : (txhash) -> fetch inputs from a previous transaction in a format to be re-used as unspents
 * send                 : (privkey, to, value, fee) -> create and a push a simple transaction to send coins to an address and return change to the sender

 ### Listing of main non-coin specific commands: